mazurov/command-launcher-registry/docs/spec.md

 - Partition logic (which user gets which version) is handled by Command Launcher client, not this registry server.
 - Package files (ZIP archives) are hosted externally; registry stores URLs only.
 - HTTPS termination handled by reverse proxy in production.
-- Initial version uses file-based storage on disk; OCI/S3 backends can be added later.
+- Initial version uses file-based storage on disk; OCI storage backend can be added later via URI scheme extension.
 - CLI binary is named `cola-regctl` (distinct from server binary `cola-registry`).
 - CLI and server are versioned together (same version number).
 - Network connectivity exists between CLI and server.
 - User has necessary OS permissions to access credential storage.
+- Server configuration follows 12-factor app principles: no configuration file support, only CLI flags and environment variables.
+- Storage paths without a URI scheme (e.g., `./data/registry.json`) are treated as file paths and automatically get `file://` prepended.
+- Relative file paths are resolved relative to the current working directory where the server is started.

 ---